TejaswinSingh/gpt_scraper/README.md

        )  # change version_main to your chromedriver version
    ```

-   In the second-to-last line of the code block above, change the `version_main` parameter to match the version of ChromeDriver (or Chrome) you're using.
+   In the second-to-last line of the code block above, change the `version_main` parameter to match the version of Chrome (or ChromeDriver) you're using.
 It's recommended to use the latest version available.

 ## How to Use
    ```python